MohitGoel92/Customer-Marketing-Segmentation/README.md

 <img src = 'Screen7.png' width='700'>

-**Pros of Hierarchical Clustering**

-- The optimal number of clusters can be obtained by the model itself.
-- Practical visualisation with the dendrogram.

-**Cons of Hierarchical Clustering**

-- Not appropriate on large datasets.

 To determine the optimal number of clusters using a dendrogram, we set distance thresholds.
 For instance, we can set a threshold by not allowing the dissimilarities to go beyond a set distance X. Once we have set a threshold, we go horizontally across and see how many vertical lines cross paths with this horizontal line.
 The amount of interceptions will equate to the number of clusters we will select for our dataset.
 A common practice is to look for the longest vertical line that does not intercept the horizontal Euclidean distance bars if extended horizontally.